canonical/operator/README.md

 ### Working with relation IDs

-Every time you instantiate `Relation` (or peer, or subordinate), the new instance will be given a unique `relation_id`.
+Every time you instantiate `Relation` (or peer, or subordinate), the new instance will be given a unique `id`.
 To inspect the ID the next relation instance will have, you can call `state.next_relation_id`.

 ```python